Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Discussion

 \section{Discussion}

 During human lifelong learning, the nerve centre of the brain is self-organized to flexibly modulate neural circuits according to the characteristics of different tasks~\cite{guy2021human,zhang2001electrical,arain2013maturation}, selectively activating some of appropriate neuronal connections to efficiently complete incremental tasks.
 Neuroscience studies have shown that the neural network scale of the adult brain hardly changes anymore~\cite{huttenlocher1979synaptic}, but it can form temporary task-specific neural pathways by dynamically reorganizing existing neurons and synapses~\cite{hartwigsen2017rapid,takehara2003time}.
 The neural pathway is activated when needed, and during the rest of the time its elements are involved in forming neural pathways for other tasks~\cite{bontempi1999time}.
-Inspired by this, we propose a brain-inspired continual learning algorithm with hybrid spiking neural networks based on self-organizing regulatory networks.
+Inspired by this, we propose a brain-inspired continual learning algorithm with spiking neural networks based on adaptive dynamic routing reorganization Network (ADR-SNN)s.
 Our model dynamically builds rich combinations of task-specific sparse neuronal connections for different tasks in limited SNNs, giving the SNNs the capacity to continually learn more complex tasks and more tasks.